Aniwaa has been dedicated to 3D scanning for over 7 years, offering the most comprehensive 3D scanner comparison platform.

 They’re also increasingly versatile, many being able to adapt to different part sizes.
 We’ve seen a few all-in-one portable 3D scanners that can scan objects as small as coins and then scan an entire car or plane.

-Last but definitely not least, middle-range handheld 3D scanners are now capable of capturing dark and/or reflective surfaces, which used to be a true pain point.
+Last but definitely not least, middle-range handheld 3D scanners are now capable of capturing dark and/or reflective surfaces, which used to be a true pain point even with 3D scanning spray.
 Although these shiny black surfaces are still challenging to 3D scan, it’s clear that 3D scanner manufacturers have made huge advances in that regard.

 3. Hybrid technology